VLOOKUP Function and Its Uses

 After applying the formula in cell C11, paste the formula to the right (Select the cells C11 through E11 and press CTRL + R).

-Dynamic Vlookup Formula
+Dynamic Vlookup Function

 Suppose columns are not ordered in the table the way you want values to be returned.